ge79puv/US_Cartilage_Segmentation/README.md

 - `utils/pcd_registration.py`: Post-processing pipeline for the point clouds of segmentation results, which is useful for the subsequent registration
 - `utils/rejection_sampling.py`: Rejection sampler of the valid samples in the latent space
 - `weights/xception-43020ad28.pth`: Pre-trained weight of classification network
-- `mask_generation.py`: The whole inference pipeline for this work (fine segmentation for mixed images)
-- `mask_generation_separate.py`: The whole inference pipeline for this work (fine segmentation for cartilage and non-cartilage images)
-- `post_processing.py`: Use the VAE-based module to post-process the fine segmentation results
-- `select_chest_soft.py`: Code used to convert the segmentation results of non-cartilage categories to black images
-- `train_VAE.py`: Training script for boundary-constrained VAE-based post-processing module, also used to generate the valid samples with rejection sampling
-- `train_cls.py`: Training script for classification network
-- `train_coarse.py`: Training script for coarse segmentation network
-- `train_fine.py`: Training script for fine segmentation network (cartilage and other images are mixed in training dataset)
-- `train_fine_other.py`: Training script for fine segmentation network (only other images in training dataset)
-- `train_fine_soft.py`: Training script for fine segmentation network (only cartilage images in training dataset)